fartem/dev-stack/android/README.md

 # Android Dev Stack

-All libraries and tools used in Android projects.
+All libraries and tools that are using in Android projects.

 ## Libraries